- What is a Technical Review

 The objective of the technical review process is to ensure that proposals are of the highest possible quality before final approval by the HC.
 Implementing Partners are asked to prepare full proposals (if concept notes were initially requested) for conducting a Technical Review.

 The review committees are comprised of groups of technical experts, per sector/cluster, that review project proposals according to their technical merit and the appropriateness of budget provisions.
-Sufficient time and effort has to be dedicated to ensure that substandard projects are improved or rejected.
+Sufficient time and effort have to be dedicated to ensure that substandard projects are improved or rejected.

 The technical review stage also includes financial review by FCS Finance so that programmatic and financial feedback can be compiled by the HFU and shared with the applicant jointly.